Troubleshooting

 The Graphite CLI use branches instead of commits to represent atomic changes in a stack.
 But it's possible to replicate the single-commit workflow.

-Just don't use gt commit create
+Just don't use gt modify --commit

-, and if you end up with multiple commits on a branch by accident, you can always use gt branch squash
+, and if you end up with multiple commits on a branch by accident, you can always use gt squash

 to get your branch back to a single commit.
 This way, you can essentially only use gt